Roxxi Laveaux: Professional wrestling career

+Early career (2002–2005)

 Growing up, Raczynski attended professional wrestling events at the Boston Garden with her parents.
 She trained as a wrestler under Killer Kowalski at the urging of April Hunter who was already training there.
 Raczynski was allowed to train at the school for free, according to her, because of Kowalski's "soft spot for the women that were trying to get into the business" (other women, such as Chyna, are known to have paid, possibly because one of Kowalski's own students urged her to train).
 She debuted in March 2002 under the ring name Nikki Roxx and later formed a tag team with Hunter called The Killer Babes.
 Raczynski wrestled in numerous North American independent promotions such as Shimmer Women Athletes, Squared Circle Wrestling, Women's Extreme Wrestling (WEW), Professional Girl Wrestling Association, New England Championship Wrestling, Defiant Pro Wrestling, MXW Pro Wrestling, World Women's Wrestling, Chaotic Wrestling and Ring of Honor (ROH).
 She has also wrestled in Mexico for promotions such as Consejo Mundial de Lucha Libre (CMLL), Lucha Libre Femenil and Lucha Libre AAA World Wide (AAA).